attiasa22/cosc-76/provided/report.md

 **Describe what heuristic you used for the A* search.
 Is the heuristic optimistic?
 Are there other heuristics you might use?
 (An excellent might compare a few different heuristics for effectiveness and make an argument about optimality.)**

-For the blindrobot A* search, I used the number of robots still present as a heurisitc.
-The heuristic is opi
+For the blindrobot A* search, I used the number of robots still present as a heuristic.
+The heuristic is optimistic.
+Other heuristics you might use include the euclidean or manhattan distance between the farthest two belief states (or more than 2, etc).
+Another heuristic might be to find the change in belief states from the previous state.